jellyfin-archive/jellyfin-docs/docs/contributor-docs/contributing-code.md

 1. Initialize the Git submodules; most projects have at least one:
     `git submodule update --init`

+    **NOTE:** Avoid editing files inside of submodules; this may result in unintended side-effects including overwriting of your work.
+Always modify the submodule in its own cloned repository elsewhere.

 You will now be ready to begin building or modifying the project.